Wise (company): History

-On 21 January 2021, Sky News reported that Wise had appointed Goldman Sachs and Morgan Stanley as joint global co-ordinators for its planned initial public offering.
+On 21 January 2021, Sky News reported that Wise had appointed Goldman Sachs and Morgan Stanley as joint global coordinators for its planned initial public offering.
 On 22 February 2021, the company rebranded from TransferWise to Wise.
 As part of this rebranding, the company also launched a new website domain.
 The company rebranded to reflect its expanded product offering beyond international money transfer.

 On 2 July 2021, it was announced in a prospectus published by the company that co-founder Taavet Hinrikus would step down as chair within a year.
 It was also announced that David Wells would replace him in this position.

-On 7 July 2021, Wise went public with a direct listing on the London Stock Exchange, and was valued at $11 billion.
+On 7 July 2021, Wise went public with a direct listing on the London Stock Exchange and was valued at $11 billion.

 On 27 June 2022, the Financial Conduct Authority reported that the Wise CEO, Kristo Käärmann, was included on their list of individuals and businesses receiving penalties for a deliberate default regarding their tax affairs.
-He would remain on the list for 12 months from September 2021.
+He would remain on the list for 12 months, starting in September 2021.
 He reportedly failed to pay £720,000 for the 2017–2018 tax year.

+In 2023, the founders, Käärmann and Hinrikus, have improved their positions in The Sunday Times Rich List 2023 of the wealthiest people in the UK.
+Käärmann, ranked as 156th, being worth £1.134 billion and Hinrikus ranked 197th with a net worth of £861 million.

+In June 2024, the company announced that its customers may have been affected by a data breach at partner bank Evolve Bank & Trust.

+In March 2025, Wise continued its expansion journey by opening new offices in London and Tallinn.
+A new office in Singapore opened in April 2025.

+In June 2025, Wise announced that it planned to move its primary listing from London to the U.S.

+Services

+Wise offers three products: Wise Account, Wise Business, and Wise Platform.
+Wise is not a bank, as it states it does not lend out customer money to others.
+However, it offers accounts through Wise Account for customers to hold their money while sending, receiving, and spending.
+Customers may opt-in to earn interest on the account and gain FDIC insurance on up to $250,000 of their deposit, relying on Wise's partnership with banks.
+Wise Business allows businesses to perform cross-border money transfers.
+Wise Platform is a platform allowing "banks and businesses to offer their customers fast, cheap and transparent ways to manage their money across borders".

+As of 2023, Wise partners with BlackRock for its interest bearing accounts.